MatthiasLiszt/cosmicDew/bfuck/solarsystem.md

 So instead of a fraction of 2π we describe the position of how much of the elliptical circumference (orbit) has been completed.

+However when we include the distance from the sun then describing the orbital position in common radiands might be more practical.

+I think it is possible to calculate speed and distance from the time it takes a planet to orbit the sun.
+Thus although not explicitly expressed distance from the sun might be able to be calculated and then as well the bitmap suggested to be drawn in part 4.

 ## Part 3 -- Distance from the sun